mystic-ai/pipeline/README.md

 Pipeline is a python library that provides a simple way to construct computational graphs for AI/ML.
 The library is suitable for both development and production environments supporting inference and training/finetuning.
 This library is also a direct interface to [Catalyst](https://www.mystic.ai/pipeline-catalyst) which provides a compute engine to run pipelines at scale and on enterprise GPUs.
 Along with Catalyst, this SDK can also be used with [Pipeline Core](https://www.mystic.ai/pipeline-core) on a private hosted cluster.

 The syntax used for defining AI/ML pipelines shares some similarities in syntax to sessions in [Tensorflow v1](https://www.tensorflow.org/api_docs/python/tf/compat/v1/InteractiveSession), and Flows found in [Prefect](https://github.com/PrefectHQ/prefect).

-In future releases we will be moving away from this syntax to a C based graph compiler which interprets python directly (and other languages) allowing users of the API to compose graphs in a more native way to the chosen language.
+This library provides tools for you to wrap your code into a format that can be run on Catalyst or Pipeline Core.
+This library also provides a way to run your code locally, and then run it on Catalyst or Pipeline Core without any changes to your code.

 # Installation

-> :warning: You must be using `python==3.10`.

 ```shell
 python -m pip install pipeline-ai